 6. MODERATE (3 miles)—Trail 6 can be accessed from the cabins, campground or Dock Lake boat ramp.
 Follows the southern shoreline of both Dock and Long lakes, and the channel between the two.

 7. EASY (1.8 miles)—Begins at Sand Lake fishing pier, follows the channel to Bowen Lake, turns west to connect with Weber Lake and returns along the channel to Sand Lake.
 It winds through lowlands, along two different channels, and through an upland forest.

-8. MODERATE (.5 mile)—A self-guided nature trail, begins at Stanley Schoolhouse, circles Finster Lake and crosses a glacial kame, and returns to the schoolhouse.
+8. MODERATE (1.5 miles)—A self-guided nature trail, begins at Stanley Schoolhouse, circles Finster Lake and crosses a glacial kame, and returns to the schoolhouse.
+Map.

-9. RUGGED (.75 miles)—Starts at the schoolhouse parking area, travels through the Henslow’s sparrow restoration area open field, through a wetland, to the top of wooded glacial hill, and around Kreiger Lake, a beautiful small kettle lake.
+9. RUGGED (1.3miles)—Starts at the schoolhouse parking area, travels through the Henslow’s sparrow restoration area open field, through a wetland, to the top of wooded glacial hill, and around Kreiger Lake, a beautiful small kettle lake.

 10. MODERATE (2.5 miles)—This trail travels through open rolling hills, making it excellent for cross-country skiing in the winter.